 Doctor of Physical Therapy

 Our School of Health Professions offers the Doctor of Physical Therapy (DPT) degree, through its Department of Physical Therapy.
-Physical therapy faculty team up with Texas College of Osteopathic Medicine physicians and specialists to offer unparalleled training in musculoskeletal and orthopedic practices, and osteopathic manipulative therapy techniques.
 The Doctor of Physical Therapy Program admitted the first cohort of students in 2010.
 Classes take place in the newly constructed Medical Education Training Building which offers state-of-the-art educational facilities for physical therapy education.

 The Doctor of Physical Therapy Program at the University of North Texas Health Science Center is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: email@example.com; website: http://www.capteonline.org.
 The physical therapy program also has received approval of the Texas Higher Education Coordinating Board.